Psychiatrist Jobs & Psychiatry Career Guide 2023

 1. Get an Undergraduate Degree

 Your first step is to earn a bachelor’s degree from an accredited four-year college or university.
-You’ll be on a pre-med track, so be transparent about your career goals throughout the application and enrollment process.

 You will need to major in pre-med, biology, or related fields.
 During this time, you will also need to take courses related to psychology and medicine.